-For the Series 2010 CAMLS Note, the Corporation has entered into a ground lease agreement, dated as of December 15, 2010, with the University Board of Trustees whereby the University has leased to the Corporation the land on which the CAMLS facility is located.
+For the Series 2018 CAMLS Note, the Corporation has entered into a ground lease agreement, dated as of December 15, 2010 and amended as of June 12, 2015 and March 9, 2018, with the University Board of Trustees whereby the University has leased to the Corporation the land on which the CAMLS facility is located.
 The University acquired land in the central business district of downtown Tampa, Florida.
 The Corporation has subleased the CAMLS facility to HPCC, pursuant to a facility lease agreement.